napcs/katacoda-scenarios/tailscale_funnel/manage-funnel.md

 # Manage your funnel connection

-Check funnel status:
+You can check your funnel status with the following command:

 ```
 tailscale funnel status
 ```

-Stop the Funnel with `Ctrl+C`.
+Stop the Funnel by switching to the terminal that's running the Funnel and press `Ctrl+C`.

-Restart later with:
+Restart the funnel later with:

 ```
 tailscale funnel 3000
 ```

+You've successfully created a service and managed it with Tailscale Funnel.